 During child development, kids model the behavior of their parents and other adults.
 Kids want to use those screens because they see us using them a lot.

 Another reason that parents may think screen time necessary is that it gives parents a break.
 When we’re busy, stressed, and trying to balance life, it’s very tempting to hand your toddler the iPad and let them play.
-Even before phones and tablets were pervasive, parents used TV as an occasional babysitter.
-Those who grew up in the 70s, 80s, and 90s probably remember spending quite a few hours “parked” in front of the TV watching cartoons.
+Even before phones and tablets, parents used TV as an occasional babysitter.
+Those who grew up in the 90s probably remember spending a few hours “parked” in front of the TV watching cartoons.

 Make it easier to decrease your child’s screen time.
 Get my free guide to 45 Easy, No-Prep Toddler Activities.

 Again, as a mom, I understand.
 It’s not about judging what’s “right” as a parent.
-But there are pediatrician recommendations for screen time by age and by situation with strong research and rationale behind them.
+But there are screen time recommmendations with strong research and rationale behind them.
 Most pediatricians, including myself, encourage moderation when it comes to toddlers and screen time.

 How Much is Too Much Screen Time for Kids?